hbs-rcs/large_data_in_R/index.md

 questions:

 -   What percentage of trips are made by Lyft?
--   In which month did Uber log the most trips?
+-   In which month did Lyft log the most trips?

 Documentation for these data can be found at
 <https://www1.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_hvfhs.pdf>